kadena-community/spirekey/docs/KIP-0030/guides/send-transaction.md

 place of the original corresponding `coin.GAS` and `coin.TRANSFER` capabilities to satisfy the guard necessary for debiting an account.

+> Note: Due to the way chainweb processes the `GAS_PAYER` capability,
+> `webauthn-wallet` accounts will need to sign for an additional
+> `webauthn-wallet.GAS` capability when paying for gas.
+We are working on a
+> solution to simplify the interface further, which will become available in the
+> next chainweb release.

 The following is an example of what an unsigned `coin` transfer transaction from a SpireKey wallet could look like.
 Note that the value of the `cmd` field would normally be a stringified JSON object.
 In the example below it is displayed as